hferrone/FirebaseDebugger/README.md

 # FirebaseDebugger
-A user-friendly Unity Editor Window for debugging Firebase Realtime Database functionality in Unity projects.
+A user-friendly Unity Editor Window for debugging a Firebase Realtime Database project.

 The idea for this tool started after my third or fourth Unity + Firebase project.
 I'd been getting frustrated with having to write long debug logs every time I wanted to check interactions with Firebase's Realtime Database.
 So in short, I decided to learn about Unity Editor Extensions, which I had wanted to do for a long time, and scratch my own usability itch in the process.